bright/new-www/content/blog/how-to-improve-your-website-messaging.md

 My first point of contact was always the website, as it normally is these days.
 One element that stood out is that out of more than 300 pages I analyzed only 15-20% offered messaging that made me understand what the company actually does.
 Most of the times it took me a minimum of 5 minutes to fill in the excel column titled “solution summary”.

 Of course I eventually was able to make conclusions about the solution but I had to.
 Your clients or investors won’t.
-Like it or not we have the attention span of a goldfish when it comes to internet surfing and if You make clients search for the information most of them will just exit the website.
-The best You can do in the HERO section is be precise and answer 2 most basic questions:
+Like it or not we have the attention span of a goldfish when it comes to internet surfing and if you make clients search for the information most of them will just exit the website.
+The best you can do in the HERO section is be precise and answer 2 most basic questions:

-* **What is the solution You are offering**
+* **What is the solution you are offering**
 * **What outcome it provides**

 Healthcare technology is a peculiar segment of business.
-Here more than anywhere else the focus should be on Your users/patients, therefore empathy is truly a skill.
-So lead with empathy at every step of Your journey.
+Here more than anywhere else the focus should be on your users/patients, therefore empathy is truly a skill.
+So lead with empathy at every step of your journey.

-Here is what You can do to improve Your website messaging and help users understand how You can help them.
+Here is what you can do to improve your website messaging and help users understand how you can help them.

-**\#1 Understand Your segment and audience.**
+**\#1 Understand your segment and audience.**

-Define who you are messaging to and what pains and gains You want to address.
-Work on Your buyer personas and ideal customer profile.
+Define who you are messaging to and what pains and gains you want to address.
+Work on your buyer personas and ideal customer profile.

-**\#2 Stand out by being concise and easy to understand. - Michael Seibel , Y-combinator**
+**\#2 Stand out by being concise and easy to understand. - Michael Seibel, Y-combinator**

 There really is no value in using fancy and flamboyant wording in Your messaging.
 If You are a startup, clear messaging is much more valuable than fancy copywriting.
 Fancy copywriting often leads to messaging debt.